Historyguy.com

 Here is a Rogues Gallery of Captain America's Greatest Villians and Foes:

 Adolf Hitler: The leader of the world's worst tyranny, Hitler was Captain America's first target.
-Hitler (in the comics), commanded the allegiance of several Nazi/Fascist Supervillians who became life-long enemies of Captain America.
+Hitler (in the comics), commanded the allegiance of several Supervillians who became life-long enemies of Captain America.
 1st Appearance,(Timely/Marvel), Captain America Comics #1 (1941)

-Red Skull (Johann Shmidt): Leader of HYDRA, the Red Skull was a Nazi villain working for Hitler in World War Two.
+Red Skull (Johann Shmidt): Leader of HYDRA, the Red Skull was a German villain working for Hitler in World War Two.
 After the war, the Red Skull continued his villainy and is counted as Captain America's worst enemy.
 NOTE: the Red Skull's power is greatly amplified when he has possessiono of the Cosmic Cube.
 1st Appearance,Captain America Comics #7 (1941)

 Captain America: First Avenger Poster

-Baron Zemo I (Heinrich Zemo): Nazi war criminal from World War Two, Baron Zemo founded the Masters of Evil after the war and Zemo and his Masters of Evil became major foes of Captain America and his new team, the Avengers.
+Baron Zemo I (Heinrich Zemo): German war criminal from World War Two, Baron Zemo founded the Masters of Evil after the war and Zemo and his Masters of Evil became major foes of Captain America and his new team, the Avengers.
 1st Appearance, Avengers #4, Vol.1 (1964)

 Baron Zemo II (Helmut Zemo): Son of Baron Heinrich Zemo, Helmut Zemo formed his own versions the Masters of Evil in order to exact revenge on Captain America and the Avengers, whom he blamed for his father's death.
 Helmut Zemo also, like his father, had pretensions of glory and sought world domination.
 1st Appearance, Captain America #168 (1973)

-Baron Wolfgang von Strucker - Nazi war criminal from World War Two, Baron von Strucker took over leadership of HYDRA and continued as a major foe of Captain America in the modern age.
+Baron Wolfgang von Strucker - German war criminal from World War Two, Baron von Strucker took over leadership of HYDRA and continued as a major foe of Captain America in the modern age.
 Also known as the Supreme Hydra.
 1st Appearance, Sgt.
 Fury and his Howling Commandos #5 (1964)

 Family of Captain America